Venus Unveiled: Beta and Asteria

 Now the blue light's gone and the land's colors shine under the shadowless white ringlight, at its maximum.
 Ahead, the ridges rise to a snowy peak--Mt.
 Polik-Mana, a massive volcano that sends out flows and ridges and ranges in every direction--we've been following one for the last 1000 km.
 We'll be following another now--either Latona Chasma, cutting across the Asterian prairies, leaving a chain of lakes as it goes, or Zverine Chasma, which curves through southern Asteria back to Beta and spectacular Mt.
 Theia.
 I think Zverine is more scenic, so let's veer right and just follow the coast...
 (OK, I'm anti-prairie.
 Sue me.)
 In fact, I think we'll take a radical detour, out into the Hinemoa Sea...

 First stop: Cape Sinlaku, 200 km long, thrusting into Hinemoa Gulf.
 It's a hilly oval corona with wooded heights dropping to a warm sea--a bit like the French Riviera, with the the ranges of Zverine Chasma in place of the Maritime Alps.
 It even smells a bit like it--some of the aromatic herbs and chaparral of the Mediterranean do well here.
 We glide out to the tip of Sinlaku--it stands crossways to the prevailing winds, generating a steady updraft over the western shore.
-We're not the only ones using it--hawks float utterly motionless, except for an angry glare as they realize we've probably scared every mouse for miles.
+We're not the only ones using it--hawks float utterly motionless, except for an angry glare as they realize these big, noisy amateurs have scared off every mouse for miles.

 We sleep on the cliffs at Sinlaku Head.
 Rested up, we fly southeast into the sea.
 The last side trip--I promise.
 The only reasonable flyways to the land ahead are from south Asteria, so this five-hour flight is the only place I can show people the Isle of Aruru.
 And tonight's a night to travel, not sightsee--it's Yule, and the rings are bloody shadowed stumps.
 We sail on over a dim purple sea, under a purple sky more Martian than Cytheran, toward two broken, leaning towers of fire.
 It's so patently theatrical you catch yourself wondering if it's a dream.
 Until, that is, Aruru appears, and we can land and rest.
 Soon, exhausted by that long nonstop flight, you are dreaming.